 The Trustees considered restoration concepts and alternatives with the potential to provide compensatory restoration.
 These were evaluated based on selection criteria developed by the Trustees, consistent with the legal guidelines provided in the OPA regulations (15 C.F.R.
 990.54(a)).
-Section 4.2 presents OPA-based selection criteria developed by the Trustees for this spill.
-Based on the Trustees' evaluation, a suite of preferred restoration projects were selected and are summarized below.
+Section 4.2 presents OPA-based selection criteria developed by the Trustees for the spill.
+Based on the Trustees' evaluation, and after considering public comments on the Draft DARP/EA, a suite of preferred restoration projects were selected and are summarized below.

 Additional details on all projects that met the threshold screening criteria are presented in Section 5.

 The Trustees have grouped the injuries into categories, sometimes combining impacts to similar species.
 In this way, one restoration project, benefiting a suite of species or one primary species, may address all injuries for that category.
-In accordance with OPA, all of the proposed projects have been "scaled" in size, such that the benefits of the restoration offset the injuries caused by the spill.
-Summaries of the proposed restoration projects are provided below.
+In accordance with OPA, all of the selected projects have been "scaled" in size, such that the benefits of the restoration offset the injuries caused by the spill.
+Summaries of the selected restoration projects are provided below.
 More details on the projects are provided in Section 5.

-Under OPA, the responsible party (RP) is liable for the cost of the compensatory restoration projects, as well as the costs incurred by the Trustees to undertake this damage assessment.
-The Trustees have settled this claim for natural resource damages with the RP for \$22.3 million, subject to Court approval.
-The following amounts are tentatively allocated to fund the projects described in this document:
+Under OPA, the responsible party is liable for the cost of the compensatory restoration projects, as well as the costs incurred by the Trustees to undertake this damage assessment.
+The Trustees have settled this claim for natural resource damages with the responsible party for \$22.3 million.
+The following amounts are allocated to fund the projects described in this document: